 I've also found some guy having similar problems (I think):

 So not sure if that's related to this encoding problem.

-#8 Updated by Nobuyoshi Nakada 10 months ago
+#8 Updated by Nobuyoshi Nakada over 1 year ago

 - Status changed from Feedback to Closed